Dropbox cloud app

 Step 5: Set up user provisioning

-As a super administrator, you can automatically provision users in the Dropbox application.
+As a super administrator, you can automatically provision users in the app.
+For details, go to Configure Dropbox Business user provisioning.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.